inmanturbo/notebook/README.md

 ```bash
 docker run --rm -it  -p 8888:8888/tcp inmanturbo/notebook
 ```
-### Grab the url with the token from your terminal output and paste it into your broswers address bar
+<pre> Grab the url with the token from your terminal output
+and paste it into your broswers address bar </pre>

 # Original README below